 3. Beyond Souvenirs: A Lasting Appreciation

 What truly exceeded my expectations was the boundless kindness of the local people.
 Despite my inability to speak Korean, everyone I met guided me with patient gestures, offered quick translations, and made me feel entirely at home.
-By the end of the day, the festival had gifted me something far more valuable than standard souvenirs or the lingering scent of herbs.
-I left with a profound appreciation for the way Daegu seamlessly integrates and celebrates its traditions within the rhythm of everyday life.
-It is my sincere hope that this festival continues to thrive with its deep history, passing this beautiful living heritage down through generations.
+By the end of the day, the festival had given me something far more meaningful than souvenirs or the lingering scent of herbs.
+I left with a deep appreciation for the way Daegu seamlessly preserves and celebrates its traditions within everyday life.
+It is my sincere hope that this festival continues to flourish, carrying its rich history and living heritage forward for future generations.